 A better use of the illustration of the car would be to say that in sanctification Jesus is teaching us to drive the car.
 We must always have Him at our side as our Instructor and His Word as our road map.

 It must be emphasized that true religion does not destroy the human will.
-Those who teach that the will of an unbeliever is the seat of evil are correct, but the will has an important part to play in the Christian's warfare.
-A non-Christian's will is bound and held captive both legally and morally to Satan, but through the wooing and drawing power of the the Holy Spirit the sinner is enabled respond to the Gospel call to forgiveness and justification through faith in the merits of the sin pardoning Savior.
+Those who teach that the will of an unbeliever is the seat of evil are correct because in teaching that a non-Christian's will is bound and held captive both legally and morally to Satan.
+But through the wooing and drawing power of the the Holy Spirit in prevenient grace the sinner is enabled to respond to the Gospel call to forgiveness and justification through faith in the merits of the sin pardoning Savior.
 Then a new principle is placed within the heart of the believing repentant sinner which wars against the old sinful nature and cooperates with Christ's will to bring forth the fruit of the Spirit in the life.